 More about the Florida Implied Consent Law

 You can find more information about the Florida Implied Consent Law on the Florida HSMV website under Florida DUI and Administrative Suspension Laws.

 Violating Florida DUI laws results in severe penalties.
 We urge you to never get behind the wheel if you’re under the influence of alcohol or drugs.
 There are always alternative arrangements you can make so you and others will remain safe.

-When you become eligible to reinstate your driver’s license, UltraCar Insurance can issue an owner-operator Florida FR44 insurance certificate if you own a vehicle, or a non owner FR44 insurance certificate if you don’t own a vehicle (non owner FR44 Florida).
-Talk to one of our Florida licensed agents today, or start a quote now.
+When you’re eligible to reinstate your driver’s license, choose UltraCar Insurance to file your Florida FR44 certificate.
+We’ll issue an owner-operator policy if you own a vehicle, or non-owner insurance if you don’t own a car (non owner FR44 Florida).
+Talk with one of our Florida licensed agents today or click to start an online quote.

 This article was last updated on May 14th, 2020 by UltraCar Insurance